-Taxamo has launched support of Canadian sales tax compliance for our merchants who have a Canadian domestic reporting requirement.
-We have done this so these merchants can now easily support both domestic and international digital tax reporting requirements.
+Taxamo has launched support of Canadian sales tax compliance for our businesses who have a Canadian domestic reporting requirement.
+We have done this so these businesses can now easily support both domestic and international digital tax reporting requirements.

 Canada sales tax compliance support a natural step

 Taxamo CEO John McCarthy expressed his delighted with this expansion of Taxamo’s service: “This is a natural next step for Taxamo, following as it does from our recently revealed support for U.S. sales and use tax for those of our businesses who have a US reporting requirement.
 It is Taxamo’s mission to support digital businesses wherever they do business.
 It is because of this commitment that we have now added Canada to our rapidly evolving portfolio of supported tax jurisdictions.”